sav-che/TL-2/Authors/Coville, Frederick Vernon {std. Coville} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 430](https://www.biodiversitylibrary.org/item/103860#page/440/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 430](https://www.biodiversitylibrary.org/page/33266107) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Coville, Frederick Vernon {std.
 Coville}|first entry]] for this author

 ### Author

 \* Coville, Frederick Vernon (1867-1937), American botanist, born at Preston, New York, studied at Cornell University, A.B.
 1887, assistant with the Arkansas Geological Survey 1887, instructor in botany at Cornell 1887-1888, assistant botanist at U.S.D.A.
-1888-1893, id. botanist 1893-1937, on the Death Valley expedition 1890-1891, advisor Carnegie Institution 1902-1905, acting director of the National Arboretum 1929-1937. (*Coville*).
+1888-1893, id. botanist 1893-1937, on the Death Valley expedition 1890-1891, advisor Carnegie Institution 1902-1905, acting director of the National Arboretum 1929-1937.
+**Abbreviated name**: *Coville*

 #### Herbarium and types